 2. Forehand Grip Demo (10 minutes)

-Show the gun-shape grip with index and middle fingers along the inside rim.
+Show the gun-shaped grip with index and middle fingers along the inside rim.
 Walk through the class and adjust hand positions.
 Have students practice the wrist snap motion without releasing the disc to build feel for the movement.

 3. Partner Forehand Practice (15 minutes)

 Start at just eight feet apart because forehands require more wrist strength than backhands.
 Students should focus on form over distance.
-Many will struggle and that remains perfectly normal.
+Many will struggle, and that remains perfectly normal.
 Offer constant encouragement and celebrate small victories.

 4. Backhand-Forehand Combo Drill (10 minutes)